rubytogether/rubytogether.org/app/views/news/2016-09-30-september-2016-monthly-update.html.md

 ---
-summary: "Ruby Together paid for 71.3 hours of work, and had ??? new members join.
-This month we ???"
+summary: "Ruby Together paid for 71.3 hours of work, and had 18 new members join.
+This month we talked about a Year of Ruby Together, released Bundler 1.13, 1.13.1, 1.13.2, and generally got very engaged with the Ruby community."
 ---

 <% title "September 2016 Monthly Update" %>

-* a variety of new feature in Bundler 1.13, and bug fixes in 1.13.1.
+Welcome to the September 2016 Ruby Together monthly update!
+This month we: added a variety of new features in Bundler 1.13, and bug fixes in 1.13.1 and 1.13.2.
+Paid for 71.3 hours of work on Bundler, RubyGems, and RubyGems.org.
+And gave a great talk at EuRuKo 2016 leading to 18 (!) new members.
-* got more emotionally engaged with our work then we normally do, and fixed a variety of path issues.

-* $ and hours spent on developer time
-* New members, new companies (broadly)

 ## ruby together news

-Andre did a [1 year recap](https://rubytogether.org/news/2016-09-27-a-year-of-ruby-together) of working on Ruby, Together.
+André did a [1 year recap](https://rubytogether.org/news/2016-09-27-a-year-of-ruby-together) of working on Ruby, Together.
 That post was also given in [talk form](https://speakerdeck.com/indirect/a-year-of-ruby-together) at EuRuKo 2016.
 In it, he discusses scaling, volunteer work, hacks, and open source.

 * Major development highlights
 * Big organizational changes